Alluxio/alluxio/deploy/vagrant/README.md

 This directory contains Vagrant recipe to create VM images and configurations to initialize Hadoop (both 1.x and 2.x), CephFS, and GlusterFS.

-Once vagrant is installed, starting an Tachyon cluster requires only `vagrant up` command.
+Once Vagrant is installed, starting an Tachyon cluster requires only `vagrant up` command.
 A two-VM cluster is then created. `vagrant destroy` command destroys the cluster.

-`init.yaml` is the configuration file that sets different cluster parameters.
+`init.yml` is the configuration file that sets different cluster parameters.
 The file is self-explanatory.